Project-MTee/translation-worker/README.md

 ## Setup

 The worker can be used by running the prebuilt [docker image](ghcr.io/project-mtee/translation-worker).
-The `latest` tag contains only the code, images with included models have a suffix with the pattern `<language-pair>.<domain>`, for example `ru-et.general`, or `multilingual.<domain>` for multilingual models.
+The `latest` tag contains only the code.
+Models can be attached to the container by mounting a volume at `models/` or by using the images with included models, which have a suffix with the pattern `<language-pair>.<domain>`, for example `ru-et.general`, or `multilingual.<domain>` for multilingual models.

 The container is designed to run in a CPU environment.
-For a manual setup, please refer to the included Dockerfile and the Conda environment specification described in `config/environment.yml`.

 The worker depends on the following components:
 - [RabbitMQ message broker](https://www.rabbitmq.com/)